Cafe Dissensus Everyday, the blog of Cafe Dissensus Magazine, was born in New York City (USA) and is now based in india.

 We are a completely voluntary endeavor and we are unable to pay our authors.
 (May be, someday!
 Who knows?)

-Mary Ann Chacko is a doctoral candidate in the Department of Curriculum and Teaching at Teachers College, Columbia University.
-Her dissertation examines the Student Police Cadet program implemented in government schools across Kerala, India with a focus on adolescent citizenship and school-community relations.
-She is an Editor at Cafe Dissensus.
+Mary Ann Chacko is Assistant Professor, Ahmedabad University, Ahmedabad, Gujarat, India.
+Her dissertation examined the Student Police Cadet program implemented in government schools across Kerala, India with a focus on adolescent citizenship and school-community relations.
 Read more of her work on her blog, Chintavishta.
 E-mail: firstname.lastname@example.org

-Mosarrap H. Khan is a doctoral candidate in the Dept. of English, New York University.
+Mosarrap Hossain Khan is Assistant Professor, O.P.
+Jindal Global University, Sonipat, Haryana, India.
 He researches in the area of Muslim everyday life in South Asia.
-He is an Editor at Cafe Dissensus.
+His website.
 E-mail: email@example.com

 Adil Bhat is Assistant Editor at Cafe Dissensus.
 He studied English literature from Delhi university and is currently pursuing M.A.
 Mass communication at AJK MCRC Jamai Malia Islamia University, New Delhi.
 He has contributed articles in Himal South Asian Magazine, Greater Kashmir, Kashmir Reader, Kashmir Life, and Cafe Dissensus.
 He tweets at: @subzadil